-The sleeve gastrectomy procedure, also called a gastric sleeve, is a weight loss procedure that reduces the size of the stomach.
-It reduces it to approximately 25 percent of its original size, removing the rest of the stomach permanently.
+The Vertical Sleeve Gastrectomy (VSG), more prominently known as the Gastric Sleeve, is a weight loss procedure that reduces the size of the stomach.
+It reduces it to approximately 15 to 20 percent of its original size, removing the rest of the stomach permanently.
 First of all, someone who has a body mass index (BMI) of 30 or more is encouraged to get a gastric sleeve above other procedures.

 This is not a reversible procedure since the larger portion of the stomach is removed completely, as opposed to other bariatric surgeries like lap band or gastric bypass.
 There may be a little dilation of the stomach later on, but it’s rare and isn’t significant.
 While the procedure can’t be reversed, it does have the benefit of being performed laparoscopically, which minimizes the recovery time.

-There have been several studies to show the rates and results of the gastric sleeve surgery.
-The studies have been performed to show short-term and long-term success rates following surgery, looking at how much weight was lost and how long it was kept off for.
+There have been several studies to show the rates and results of gastric sleeve surgery.
+The studies have been performed to show short-term and long-term success rates following surgery, looking at how much weight was lost and how long it was kept off.

 Some statistics to keep in mind with short-term studies include patients losing up to 60 percent of their excess body weight in the first year, losing up to 70 percent of excess body weight in two years, and resolution of obesity-related conditions 1-2 years after surgery.
 It has shown to help with sleep apnea, high blood pressure, high cholesterol, and Type II Diabetes.

 Long-Term Weight Loss Expectations

 One of the long-term results is from a Swiss study that showed that on average, patients lost more than 57 percent of their excess body weight after five years of having the gastric sleeve procedure.
 This is some of the research that led researchers to believe it can be a viable one-procedure weight-loss option.